Host adapter: Fibre Channel

 The term host bus adapter (HBA) may be used to refer to a Fibre Channel interface card.
 In this case, it allows devices in a Fibre Channel storage area network to communicate data between each other – it may connect a server to a switch or storage device, connect multiple storage systems, or connect multiple servers.
 Fibre Channel HBAs are available for open systems, computer architectures, and buses, including PCI and SBus (obsolete today).

 Each Fibre Channel HBA has a unique World Wide Name (WWN), which is similar to an Ethernet MAC address in that it uses an OUI assigned by the IEEE.
 However, WWNs are longer (8 bytes).
 There are two types of WWNs on a HBA; a node WWN (WWNN), which is shared by all ports on a host bus adapter, and a port WWN (WWPN), which is unique to each port.
-There are HBA models of different speeds: 1Gbit/s, 2Gbit/s, 4Gbit/s, 8Gbit/s, 10Gbit/s, 16Gbit/s, 20Gbit/s and 32Gbit/s.
+There are HBA models of different speeds: 1 Gbit/s, 2 Gbit/s, 4 Gbit/s, 8 Gbit/s, 10 Gbit/s, 16 Gbit/s, 20 Gbit/s and 32 Gbit/s.

 The major Fibre Channel HBA manufacturers are QLogic and Broadcom.
 As of mid-2009, these vendors shared approximately 90% of the market.
 Other manufacturers include Agilent, ATTO, and Brocade.

 HBA is also known to be interpreted as High Bandwidth Adapter in cases of Fibre Channel controllers.